We are the von Berg family- Cynthia, Waker, and our two daughters S, and E.

 We know all about the ups and downs of family travel, from lost loveys to lost teeth!

-When our girls were 6 and almost 4, we sold our house and started our family year out with a 60+ day road trip across the United States.
+When our girls were 6 and almost 4, we sold our house and started our Family Gap Year with a 60+ day road trip across the United States.

-We’ve spent months road-tripping around the USA and Canada-exploring together and learning as we go.
+We spent months road-tripping around the USA and Canada-exploring together and learning as we traveled.

 We travel to make memories and spend quality time together as a family.
-We want our kids to learn to value experiences over things.
+We want our kids to learn to value experiences over things, and we want to help other families do the same.

 Who I Am